monashcode/show-your-emotions-with-rekognition/README.md

     - Process the metadata received from Rekognition service
     - Print the results of facial analysis to the console
     - Put a bounding box around the face on the image
+    - Writes the main facial emotion onto the image while processing
     - Send the image to the s3 processed images bucket

  - Save the file and run it